4 Hints to Get Ready for Air Conditioning Season

 Filters remove dust, pollen and other pollutants from your residence’s air, keeping airflow clean.
 Forgetting about it will affect your house’s indoor air quality and your air conditioner’s efficiency.

 Sometimes a dirty filter might even damage your system or cause it to break down.
 Frequently changing it will keep the inside of your air conditioner cleaner and airflow more consistent.

-If someone in your household is dealing with allergies, asthma or other respiratory conditions, ask our Experts about how a HEPA filter or whole-home air purifier can lessen symptoms.
+If someone in your household is dealing with allergies, asthma or other respiratory conditions, ask our Experts about how a HEPA filter can lessen symptoms.

 3. Check Your Thermostat and Smoke Detectors

 Now is a great time to check other essential components of your air conditioner and other safety systems.

 If you rely on a programmable thermostat, ensure that it’s operating correctly.
 If the batteries are running low, change them.

 For extra control and convenience, think over installing a smart thermostat.
 They make using less energy much more convenient.
 And some models can even notify you if there’s a situation with your air conditioner or if your air filter needs replacing.